 Petersburg is a very small city located in the state of Indiana.
 With a population of 2,317 people and two constituent neighborhoods, Petersburg is the 190th largest community in Indiana.

-Petersburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Petersburg is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Petersburg who work in office and administrative support (15.08%), sales jobs (12.87%), and teaching (8.33%).
+Petersburg is a blue-collar town, with 35.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Petersburg is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Petersburg who work in sales jobs (10.23%), office and administrative support (7.86%), and food service (7.10%).

-The per capita income in Petersburg in 2010 was $17,856, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $71,424 for a family of four.
+The per capita income in Petersburg in 2018 was $23,057, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,228 for a family of four.
 However, Petersburg contains both very wealthy and poor people as well.

 The people who call Petersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petersburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Petersburg include Irish, English, French, and Italian.
+Important ancestries of people in Petersburg include English, Irish, German, French, and Scottish.

 The most common language spoken in Petersburg is English.
-Other important languages spoken here include Greek and African languages.
+Other important languages spoken here include Polish and Spanish.